-It's important to be able to identify problems with the clutch early, as it can be an awkward and expensive job if you need to get a mechanic involved.
-Over time, a worn clutch plate can damage other parts of the clutch and transmission.
+It’s important to be able to identify problems with the clutch early.
+Over time, a worn clutch plate can also damage other parts of the clutch and transmission, and it can be an expensive repair job if you need to get a mechanic involved.

 Most modern clutches can be broken down into 4 main components.
 Here’s a run down of what they are, and how they work.